MaxV6ft4/bikesharing/README.md

 ![Trip duration](https://github.com/MaxV6ft4/bikesharing/blob/main/Images/Tripduration.png)

 The second visualization is a line graph that plots the number of bikes used based on trip duration.
-About 146,000 bikes were used for 5 minutes, by far the most popular duration.
+About 146,000 bikes were used for 5 minutes, by far the most popular amount of time to use a bike.
 These were most likely comprised of people running errands in and around their neighborhood.

 ![Trip duration vs. Gender](https://github.com/MaxV6ft4/bikesharing/blob/main/Images/Trip_duration_vs_Gender.png)